sasadangelo/code4projects/_posts/2018-07-27-containers-vs-virtual-machines.md

 ## What’s Next?

 In this article, you learned the differences between containers and VMs.
-In the [next article](how-to-install-postgresql-on-docker), I’ll show you how to install PostgreSQL on a container.
+In the [next article]({{ site.baseurl }}/how-to-install-postgresql-on-docker/), I'll show you how to install PostgreSQL on a container.